Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 description: Considerations for deciding what tools to use for your design system.
 ---

-Creating a design system involves a lot of technical considerations.
-The right tech stack can make the difference between a system that's maintainable and scalable and one that becomes a burden.
-Here are some key aspects to consider.
+Creating a design system comes with a lot of technical considerations.
+Choosing the right tools can make your design system easy to maintain and scale.
+Picking the wrong ones can make it challenging.
+Here are some key things to consider.

 ## General Considerations

-- **Identify Your Audience and Their Needs**: Identify the specific challenges your design system needs to address.
-Are you dealing with inconsistency across existing apps?
-Is the goal to improve front-end performance?
-Will you need to accommodate multiple frameworks or platforms?
-Are cost considerations involved?
-What would lower the barrier to adoption?
+- **Know Your Audience and Their Needs**: Identify the problems your design system should fix.
+Ask yourself these questions:
+  - Are your current apps inconsistent?
+  - Do you need to improve performance?
+  - Will you need to accommodate multiple frameworks or platforms?
+  - Does cost matter?
+Also think about the cost to maintain or migrate.
+  - What would lower the barrier to adoption?

   Defining these problems will help you choose the right tools.

 - **Start Small, Focus on Adoption, and Iterate**: Start with a minimal set of essential components and features, focus on promoting and integrating the design system across your teams to build a foundation, and continuously gather feedback to improve the design system.